Caramel Apple Snickerdoodles

 Caramel Apple Snickerdoodles are a soft cookie that starts with a basic snickerdoodle recipe.
 Caramel chips, nuts, and fresh, diced apples are added to the batter, then rolled in a cinnamon-sugar mixture and baked.
 This combination of ingredients makes a melt in your mouth, delicious cookie.

 I recently found these new Caramel Flavored Baking Chips, and have been so excited to try them in some of my traditional cookies.
+Why not try this out.
 They have a caramel flavor with no artificial after taste.

 Start by mixing a basic snickerdoodle recipe.
 Stir the caramel chips and diced apples into the dough.